Horror Madness: The Shining vs. Suspiria (1977)

 The gender matters in Suspiria are a little more opaque; this is a story mostly populated by women.
 There’s something here (maybe something sexist) about the suffocation of single-sex environments, the way they can become consumed with paranoia and gossip and oppressive hierarchies.
 There are few men here, but that doesn’t make this place a refuge from violence.
 That’s the message, ultimately, of both films and of the gothic in general: there is no refuge from violence, because it was never out there.
 It was always in here, at home, and in the family.

 Both of these films are frightening, very much so, but I think The Shining holds more personal, deeply felt terror.
 Kubrick doesn’t need to be given any more flowers, but his films are always astonishingly beautiful, and I don’t know that they deserve their reputation for coldness.
 Nothing about The Shining feels remote to me; everything is visceral and real, almost too real.
-Shelley Duvall, to me, is the beating heart of the film.
+Shelley Duvall, truly, is the beating heart of the film.
 She needs to be that fragile, that brittle, and that terrified for her later bravery to mean something.
 When we meet her she has already been ground down by years with an abusive man; the Jack she sees in the Overlook is a more extreme version of her husband but the elements of him were always there, and we know she knows it.
 She has always been afraid of him.
 He has always resented her, both her fear and her loyalty, and he has always needed both.
 Her triumph (and her son’s triumph) is that they finally deprive him of both.
 He’s left alone with his demons.

 Suspiria is also beautiful, in a different way.
 The beauty is not austere; it’s hot and feverish.
 No one could accuse Argento’s films of being remote.
 The atmosphere inside the dancing school is like that of a too hot greenhouse, where the flowers are ripened to the point of rot.
 You can almost smell what it’s like in there.
 The repressed emotions and histories seem ready to explode, and they do.